evykassirer/notes/cs241/class_notes.md

 	0x62 ; 'b'
 	0x63 ; 'c'

+Another problem:

 	one.asm      		two.asm         		three.asm
 	.import abc 		abc:            		...
 	lis $1 	    		sw $3, -4($30) 			abc:
 	.word abc   		...             		add $3, $3, $2
 	            		jr $31          		...
 	            		;abc is a  procedure	beq $2, $0, abc ; this abc is a loop

 How do we know which vsion of abc to use?
 We can't assume labels won't be duplicated

 Another directive:
+- .export id
-	.export id    makes id available for linking - this does not assemble to a word of MIPS tells the assembler to make an entry in the MERL table
+- makes id available for linking - this does not assemble to a word of MIPS
+- tells the assembler to make an entry in the MERL table

 MERL entry tpe: External Symbol Defintion (ESD)

-ESD Entry:
+ESD entry contains:
-word 1: 0x05
+- word 1: 0x05
-word 2: address the symbol represents word 3: length of symbol name (n) word 4-3+n: ASCII name
+- word 2: address the symbol represents
+- word 3: length of symbol name (n)
+- word 4-3+n: ASCII name

-ESD Entry:
+example ESD Entry:

 	0x05 ;format code
 	0xc ;address of abc
 	0x3 ;length of abc